SEND Information Report

 Leeds Local Authority Local Offer:

 Parklands Primary School is a highly inclusive primary school which strives to meet the individual needs of all its learners.
 We work in partnership with children, parents and other agencies to provide the best possible outcomes for all our children, including those with a range of additional and complex needs.
-The school’s SEND (Special Educational Needs and Disabilities) policy and procedures ensure that high expectations, early intervention and appropriate support for all our children in in place to ensure our children reach their full potential.
+The school’s SEND (Special Educational Needs and Disabilities) policy and procedures ensure that high expectations, early intervention and appropriate support for all our children is in place to ensure every child reaches their full potential.

 At Parklands Primary School we are committed to:

 - The Safeguarding and wellbeing of all children and adults

 - Unlocking every child’s potential to learn and succeed

 - Early intervention and the Early Support principles (uk/help-for-disabled-child/early-support-programme).

 At Parklands Primary School SEND Funding is spent on the following:

 - Special Educational Coordinator for 3 full time days of the week